waamm/waamm.github.io/_posts/2025-12-18-weil-pairing-part-i.md

 > (To put it more plainly, if $f$ and $g$ have the same divisor, then we want to use that $f/g$ has the trivial divisor.)
 Thus it suffices to show that a nonzero meromorphic function on a compact Riemann surface without zeroes or poles is constant, which is exactly [Liouville's theorem](https://en.wikipedia.org/wiki/Liouville%27s_theorem_(complex_analysis)#On_compact_Riemann_surfaces).
 {: .box .proof }

-Divisors are often simpler to handle than meromorphic functions, and this statement is often used to show that two meromorphic functions agree.
+Divisors are often simpler to handle than meromorphic functions, and this statement is frequently used to show that two meromorphic functions agree.
 On an elliptic curve, principal divisors can be described very explicitly:

 > **Theorem (Abel's theorem for elliptic curves).**
 > Let $D$ be a divisor on an elliptic curve $E$ with identity $O$.
 Then $D=\sum_{P\in E}n_{P}[P]$